 I mentioned previously that there are calendars for Honors, Traditional, and Foundational levels of difficulty.
 You definitely want to refer to these calendars since they show when to use each lab.

-While the cost of the lab resources might be a problem for some families, it is possible to have students only watch lab videos and complete lab worksheets.
-Students who actually perform the labs should be well prepared for future lab courses.
+While it might be tempting to skip the labs, students who actually perform the labs should be well prepared for future lab courses.

 ChemExplained.com should work well for students who need a teacher for chemistry—that is, most students.
 The website interface is super easy to use.
 In my opinion, the combination of video lectures and notesheets should maintain student attention better than the traditional textbook approach.
-The notesheets also make it easy for students to identify key information and study for tests.
-Parents need not be involved other than to check student work.
-In addition, the lab work is suitably challenging.
+Parents need not be involved other than to check student work, a plus for those looking for an independent study course.
 All of this makes the course very convenient for both students and parents while ensuring that students receive a high-quality course in chemistry.